zocoi/bower-installer/README.md

 bower-installer
 ```

-After executing this, `jquery.js` and `jquery-ui.js` will exist under `some/path` relative to the location of your
+After executing this, `backbone.js` will exist under `some/path` relative to the location of your
 component.json file.

 #Overriding main files